Kami's Class View (previously known as Kami Grade by Page) feature allows teachers to:

 Leave a grade and return the students' files at the same time.

-Any teachers who have a Teacher as their profile type in their Kami account.
+Any teachers who have Teacher as their profile type in their Kami account.
+You also need the Kami Extension installed in your browser to use the Kami Class View feature.

-Once your class has opened their work via Kami, go to Student work in Google Classroom for that particular Kami assignment.
-You'll find the Kami Class View button on the right-hand side of your window, as shown below:
+Once you have created a Kami Assignment, go to Student Work in Google Classroom for that particular Kami assignment.
+You'll find the Kami Class View button on the right-hand side, similar to what is shown below:

-Click the Class View button to open the assignments in Kami.
-If you have multiple files in the Kami assignment, it will prompt you to choose which file to open in Class View.
+Click the Kami Class View button to open the assignments in Kami.
+If you have multiple files in the Kami Assignment, it will prompt you to choose which file to open in Class View.
 You can make your choice, then click Open to confirm.

 Checking student progress in real-time

 Kami has a Real-time Monitoring feature that allows you to check your student's progress.
 This means you can view and give feedback on their work before they turn it in.
-This feature is included in Class View.
-You don't need to do anything besides opening your students' files into Class View, as long as they have opened them at least once.
+This feature is included in Kami Assignments and when opening the assignments with Kami Class View.

-Class View gives you columns (left to right) displaying each student’s work and each page of a student’s work in rows (top to bottom).
+Kami Class View gives you columns displaying each student’s work and each page of a student’s work in rows.
 At the top of each column, you’ll see the student’s name, their assignment status, and a field where you can enter their grade.

 For personalized feedback, we recommend using our multi-media Comment tools so you can provide feedback in text, voice, video, or screen capture video.